 Mr. Ferro serves as the Chief of Staff to Mayor Carlos A. Gimenez.
 He is responsible for the day-to-day operations of the office including the coordination of policy and legislation, external affairs and communications.
 Additionally, Mr. Ferro is the point person in facilitating and supporting the Deputy Mayors and department directors in implementing the Mayor's strategic vision.

-Alina T. Hudak has served Miami-Dade for the past 30 years making a stronger government for a better community and has brought professional administration to the County’s leadership team.
+Alina T. Hudak has served Miami-Dade for the past 34 years.
 She has won accolades and respect from national and local community organizations.
-Mrs. Hudak has been a trailblazer as the first woman to run a major operational department, the first Hispanic woman appointed Assistant County Manager, and the first woman to serve as County Manager overseeing a government at that time of more than 27,000 employees in over 50 departments.
-Mrs. Hudak presently serves as Deputy Mayor overseeing the departments of Animal Services, Elections, Transit, the Citizen’s Independent Transportation Trust and the Public Health Trust.
-She also serves as the Interim Director of the Public Works and Waste Management Department.
+She has been a trailblazer as the first woman to run a major operational department, the first Hispanic woman appointed Assistant County Manager, and the first and only woman to serve as County Manager.
+In 2011, Mrs. Hudak was appointed County Manager during a change in political leadership overseeing a government with more than 27,000 employees in over 50 departments.

 Mr. Osterholt is Deputy Mayor of Miami-Dade County and Director of the Regulatory and Economic Resources Department.
-He is responsible for the Miami-Dade Aviation Department with its three airports including Miami International Airport, PortMiami and the Water and Sewer Department.
+He is responsible for the Miami-Dade Aviation Department PortMiami and the Water and Sewer Department.
 Additionally, he is the Mayor’s liaison to the Metropolitan Planning Organization, Beacon Council, Greater Miami Chamber of Commerce, Greater Miami Convention and Visitors Bureau, Downtown Development Authority, South Florida Regional Planning Council and the Sports Commission.

-For the past twenty-three years, Michael Spring has served as director of the Miami-Dade County Department of Cultural Affairs, where he has been responsible for supervision of a public arts agency with an annual budget of more than $30 million and a staff of 51.
+For the past 23 years, Michael Spring has served as director of the Miami-Dade County Department of Cultural Affairs, where he has been responsible for the supervision of a public arts agency with an annual budget of more than $30 million and a staff of 51.

-Dr. Emilio T. Gonzalez is the Director of the Miami-Dade Aviation Department.
-He directs the operations at Miami International Airport (MIA) and four general aviation airports in the Miami area.
-MIA handles more than 40 million passengers and two million tons of cargo annually, and is among the nation’s busiest international passenger and cargo airports.
+Lester Sola is the Director and Chief Executive Officer of the Miami-Dade Aviation Department.
+He oversees operations at Miami International Airport (MIA) and four general aviation (GA) airports in the Miami area, which together generate $33.7 billion in business revenue and support more than 280,000 direct and indirect jobs.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.